Connector Configuration

 Configuring Locations to Find Spring Property Files

-By default, the connector detects any Spring property files as described in the Spring Boot’s default locations.
+By default, the connector detects any Spring property files that are located in Spring Boot’s default locations.

-• If you want to add additional locations, add --spring.config.additional-location=file:<custom-config-dir>.
+• If you want to configure additional locations, add --spring.config.additional-location=file:<custom-config-dir>.

 • If you want to exclusively use the locations that you’ve defined and ignore Spring Boot’s default locations, add --spring.config.location=optional:classpath:/,optional:classpath:/config/,file:<custom-config-dir>.